TimvanScherpenzeel/profiling-research/README.md

 ### AST

 The `Abstract Syntax Tree` or in short `AST` is created from the parsed source code.
 `AST's` are data structures widely used in compilers, due to their property of representing the structure of program code.
 An `AST` is usually the result of the syntax analysis phase of a compiler, a tree representation of the abstract syntactic structure of source code.
 Each node of the tree denotes a construct occurring in the source code.
-It is benificial to get a good understanding of what `AST's` are as they are very oftenly used in pre-processors, code generators, minifiers, transpilers, linters and codemods.
+It is beneficial to get a good understanding of what `AST's` are as they are very oftenly used in pre-processors, code generators, minifiers, transpilers, linters and codemods.

 ### Baseline compiler